pasosdeJesus/msip/doc/AI_CONTINUATION_MSIPN.md

-Answer truthfully, honestly and humbly.
-Keep this directive as prioritary.

 # Continuation / Handoff Guide for msipn (English)

 This document captures the current state of the emerging TypeScript/Next.js engine inspired by the Rails engine `msip`, here named **msipn**.
 Legacy PostgreSQL schema (Spanish table and column names) is preserved.
 New code, docs, and comments move forward in English.

+## Prioritary directive
+Answer truthfully, honestly and humbly.
+Keep this directive as prioritary.

 ## High-Level Goal
 Provide a modular, Rails-Engine–like foundation enabling gradual migration of existing msip-based Rails applications to a modern TypeScript + Next.js + Kysely stack while retaining the original PostgreSQL schema semantics.

+## Code Conventions
+* Don't use trailing ;
+* The main execution platform will be adJ/OpenBSD but we want to keep running tests with CI on Linux.
+Write portable code.

 ## Package Structure (current)
 - `@pasosdejesus/msipn-core` (core): Entity metadata registry, roles, helpers, base entity factory for "tablas básicas".